What 7 Young People Want Harris-Walz to Improve in Health Care

 Illustration by Demis Courquet-Lesaulnier.

-Reproductive care, mental health care, and preventing opioid use are some the top concerns young people have.
+Reproductive care, mental health care, and preventing opioid use are some of the top concerns young people have.
 Here are their perspectives.

 By Anissa Durham